LLM-as-an-Interviewer: Beyond Static Testing Through Dynamic LLM Evaluation: Evaluating LLMs with LLM-as-an-Interviewer

 \section{Evaluating LLMs with \textsc{LLM-as-an-Interviewer}}

-We simulate the interview process to evaluate and analyze the behavior of various models.
-Table~\ref{tab:benchmarking} and Table~\ref{tab:benchmarking_stem} present the performance results for MATH and DepthQA, respectively.
-We present insights from the interviews in \S~\ref{sec:benchmarking_feedback}, focusing on feedback and revision, and in \S~\ref{sec:benchmarking_followup}, addressing follow-up questions. \paragraph{Test set} We randomly sample 100 queries from both the MATH and DepthQA, ensuring an equal distribution across the difficulty levels specified in the original datasets.
+We simulate the interview process with various \Interviewee{} models.
+We present insights from interviews, focusing on the seed question-solving phase in \S~\ref{sec:benchmarking_feedback}, and discuss the follow-up questions phase in \S~\ref{sec:benchmarking_followup}. \paragraph{Test set} We sample 500 queries\footnote{We provide a statistical analysis of the sampling in Appendix~\ref{appendix:stats-sampling}.} from both MATH and DepthQA, ensuring an equal distribution across the difficulty levels specified in the datasets.
+We use all 316 samples from the MINT reasoning set and 80 samples from MT-Bench.